Edit

 Writing predictions in a different way

 By default, the batch deployment writes the model's predictions in a single file as indicated in the deployment.
 However, in some cases, you must write the predictions in multiple files.
-For instance, for partitioned input data, you would likely want to generate partitioned output as well.
+For instance, for partitioned input data, you likely want to generate partitioned output as well.
 In those cases, you can Customize outputs in batch deployments to indicate:

 • The file format (CSV, parquet, json, etc) used to write predictions